vmware/pyvmomi/docs/vim/cluster/DrsVmConfigSpec.rst

-.. _ArrayUpdateSpec: ../../vim/option/ArrayUpdateSpec.rst

-.. _ClusterConfigSpecEx: ../../vim/cluster/ConfigSpecEx.rst

-.. _vim.option.ArrayUpdateSpec: ../../vim/option/ArrayUpdateSpec.rst

-.. _vim.cluster.DrsVmConfigInfo: ../../vim/cluster/DrsVmConfigInfo.rst

-.. _ReconfigureComputeResource_Task: ../../vim/ComputeResource.rst#reconfigureEx

 vim.cluster.DrsVmConfigSpec
 ===========================
-  Updates the per-virtual-machine DRS configuration.To update the DRS configuration of a virtual machine, a copy of this object is included in the `ClusterConfigSpecEx`_ object passed to the method `ReconfigureComputeResource_Task`_ .IfreconfigureExis used to incrementally update the cluster configuration (i.e., the parametermodifyis true), then three operations are provided for updating the DRS configuration for a virtual machine.
-These operations are listed below (see `ArrayUpdateSpec`_ for more information on these operations).
+  Updates the per-virtual-machine DRS configuration.To update the DRS configuration of a virtual machine, a copy of this object is included in the `ClusterConfigSpecEx <vim/cluster/ConfigSpecEx.rst>`_ object passed to the method `ReconfigureComputeResource_Task <vim/ComputeResource.rst#reconfigureEx>`_ .IfreconfigureExis used to incrementally update the cluster configuration (i.e., the parametermodifyis true), then three operations are provided for updating the DRS configuration for a virtual machine.
+These operations are listed below (see `ArrayUpdateSpec <vim/option/ArrayUpdateSpec.rst>`_ for more information on these operations).
    * add: add a configuration for the virtual machine, overwritting the existing configuration if one exists
    * edit: incrmentally update the existing configuration; an existing configuration must exist
    * remove: remove the existing configuration; an existing configuration must exist